Excel VBA: Workbook Level Events and Their Uses

 This event can execute a certain task or warning message after the file is saved.
 This event can be used as a hint whether the file is actually saved or not.

-Below the event will execute a message box saying that “The workbook was successfully saved.” after the file is saved through manual input or by other means.
+In the image below, the event will execute a message box displaying “The workbook was successfully saved.” after the file is saved through manual input or by other means.

 Private Sub Workbook_AfterSave(ByVal BoW As Boolean)